 As the office manager, you have a tremendous opportunity to set the tone, and if people can rely on your professionalism, they’ll be less worried and more committed to contributing to a positive work environment.

 Show them how far a little bit of positivity can go in boosting team morale or getting through a particularly hard day.
 Uplift and embolden your team when struggles arise and treat everyone with the respect they deserve.
 After enough time, your example will become the standard.

 We know it can be tough some days to be an office manager but remember how important you are to the company.
 You have a direct impact on the results.
 What the company and your staff accomplish, you accomplish too!
-Have the confidence to experiment, learn new skills and go the extra mile, because after all, you have a very important job at the company.
+Have the confidence to experiment, learn new skills, and go the extra mile, because, after all, you have a very important job at the company.

 So with every task, you take on, ask yourself: “How can I add value to this?”
-And every time you achieve one of these value-add outcomes, measure the results and ask more feedback.
+And every time you achieve one of these value-add outcomes, measure the results and ask for more feedback.
 Focus on how you can work better and smarter and be able to bring in more results for your team and company!

 Make sure to share this article with anyone you think could use it!

 When you find yourself in need of wine, coffee, kombucha, tea, beer, or snacks for your office or event, shoot us a message!

 This article was brought to you by Office Libations, your San Francisco Bay Area office coffee, keg delivery, and snack service.
 Delivering top local brands and kegs of cold brew coffee, kombucha, beer, and wine.